plutonik-a/berlin-wastewater-dashboard-ts/readme.md

 This file is fetched by the frontend at runtime.

-A timestamped console log shows which dates were added.

 ## Data Source

 Data is provided by the Berlin Hygiene Monitor API: